Ashley-Jiangyang/Udacity_AB-Testing/README.md

 | Retention | 0.0549 |
 | Net Conversion| 0.0156 |

+### Launch Criteria

+1. Gross conversion is both statistically and practically significant lower in the experiment group.
+2. Net conversion is not lower than our practical limit (-0.75%).

 ### Experiment Design - Sizing

 __Samples vs. Power__ : The pageviews we will need to power the experiment appropriately.